ologandavid/MonkeyBarBot/README.md

 5. In the REPL (hit backspace to exit the package manager), enter using IJulia
 6. Launch the notebook using notebook() or jupyterlab()

-## Use
+## Trajectory Generation
 The majority of the necessary code is located

 ## Performance
 ![](https://github.com/ologandavid/MonkeyBarBot/blob/main/MonkeyBarBot/tmp.gif)

-Solved Trajectory using Julia Plot
+# Visualized Solved Trajectory using Julia Plot